 Papillon German Shepherd Mixes are lively and intelligent dogs.
 These mixes are quick learners, so training should be gentle but firm.
 They have the great concentration for activities such as fly-ball or agility.

-The best time to train a Papillon German Shepherd Mix is during their puppyhood to prevent bad habits from occurring later on in life.
-When they’re young, this breed learns quickly and will respond to positive training techniques.
+The best time to train a Papillon German Shepherd Mix is during their puppyhood to prevent bad habits from occurring later in life.
+This breed learns quickly when they’re young and will respond to positive training techniques.

-Papillon German Shepherd Mix’s can be friendly towards their family but might have a tendency not to listen to strangers.
-This breed needs at least an hour of exercise every day to stay happy and healthy.
+Papillon German Shepherd Mix can be friendly towards their family but might have a tendency not to listen to strangers.
+This breed needs at least an hour of exercise daily to stay happy and healthy.

-The best way for this mixed breed to get the necessary exercise they need is by taking them for a walk.
-Walks will help get rid of pent-up energy and offer mental stimulation through smelling different scents throughout the neighborhood.
+The best way for this mixed breed to get the necessary exercise is by taking them for a walk.
+Walks will help eliminate pent-up energy and offer mental stimulation by smelling different scents throughout the neighborhood.

 Papillon German Shepherd Mix’s have very sensitive stomachs, so they should only eat high-quality food.
 They also tend to drool when excited or tired.